SportingLargeGermany

 Temperament & Personality

-This breed tends to suit homes looking for a friendly, smart, willing to please companion, with daily rhythms shaped by very high energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a friendly, eager, athletic companion, with daily rhythms shaped by very high energy, moderate barking, and low drooling.

 Coat type